 QOMS Oncology and Reconstruction Registry is an ambitious component of the QOMS project.
-It contains over 359 fields, embedded risk calculators for 4 of 6 key outcome metrics, and over 1000 care episodes in the 1st year of engagement.
-Appointment of data co-ordinators for 3 years suggests there is medium term resilience in this effort.
+It contains over 359 fields, embedded risk calculators for four of six key outcome metrics, and over 1000 care episodes in the first year of engagement.
+Appointment of data coordinators for three years suggests there is medium term resilience in this effort.
 Data quality is acceptable (>95%) throughout most fields with some exceptions (missingness in flap monitoring (26%) and adjuvant treatment (40%).
 Especially for key metrics QOMS steering group underscores the need for 100% case ascertainment, for example the free-tissue transfer outcomes were recorded in 96% at the time of writing which is suboptimal.
-In the 2nd year of the programme a stronger link between the steering group, data co-ordinators and QOMS Local Leads will facilitate improvement in case ascertainment.
+In the second year of the programme a stronger link between the steering group, data co-ordinators and QOMS Local Leads will facilitate improvement in case ascertainment.

-Further refinement of the list of complications is a required to aid analysis, though it is encouraging that the burden of collecting 'all complications' is being borne by data co-ordinators.
-A complication rate of 40% is close to previously published benchmarking papers.
-(15) Discrepancy between Clavien-Dindo Grade 5 (mortality) and the alive/dead 6-week follow-up status is critical to reconcile and will be a future priority handed to the local clinical and data co-ordinator teams, however with wider roll-out of the NCIP portal in England, this will hopefully improve over the coming years.
+Further refinement of the list of complications is a required to aid analysis, though it is encouraging that the burden of collecting 'all complications' is being borne by data coordinators.
+A complication rate of 40% is close to previously published benchmarking papers.15 Discrepancy between Clavien-Dindo Grade V (mortality) and the alive/dead sixweek follow-up status is critical to reconcile and will be a future priority handed to the local clinical and data co-ordinatior teams, however with wider roll-out of the NCIP portal in England, this will hopefully improve over the coming years.

-Delay to adjuvant treatment was frequent, with only 12s% making the 42-day target, though data completeness for this metric was poor (73%).
+Delay to adjuvant treatment was common, with only 12% making the 42-day target, though data completeness for this metric was poor (37%).
 We propose the addition of a further target, 56 days which may be more suitable for the cases delayed by the need to de-calcify bone resections.
-43% of patients met the 56-day treatment target.
-The impact of delay to the start of adjuvant radiotherapy beyond 42 days has clear implications on disease control and survival.
-(23) The data presented suggests that with the current working arrangements and resources available, the NHS perhaps is falling short of this standard/important cut-off timeline.
-Feedback to the multidisciplinary teams and colleagues nationally through BAHNO may be a meaningful first step in working to improve this.
-The concept of treatment package time perhaps should be considered as a further metric associated with the time from surgery to commencement of adjuvant treatment.
-(24)
+A total of 43% of patients met the 56-day treatment target.
+The impact of delay to the start of adjuvant radiotherapy beyond 42 days has clear implications on disease control and survival.23 The data presented suggests that with the current working arrangements and resources available, the NHS perhaps is falling short of this standard/important cut-off timeline.
+Feedback to the multidisciplinary teams and colleagues nationally through BHANO may be a meaningful first step in working to improve this.
+The concept of treatment package time perhaps should be considered as a further metric associated with the time from surgery to commencement of adjuvant treatment.24

-95% of patients were discharged back to their residence.
+A total of 95% of patients were discharged back to their residence.
 A crude threshold of 5% may serve as an alarm limit if this were to be adopted as a further metric for inclusion in QOMS Oncology and Reconstruction audit.
-An alternative metric for consideration could be, again at the 5% threshold, extended length of hospital stay of >50days.
-The aggregate frequency of extended length of stay >50days was 2% in this phase of the national audit.
+An alternative metric for consideration could be, again at the 5% threshold, extended length of hospital stay of >50 days.
+The aggregate frequency of extended length of stay >50 days was 2% in this phase of the national audit.